andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 ```

 ### Contributing
-You can contribute by doing unit tests, documentation, making pull requests, sharing the project, or giving some financial help to the author:
+You can contribute by doing unit tests, documentation, making pull requests or sharing the project.